Jacob-Brown-950/SOC-Stack-Lab/README.md

 The core components of the stack include:

 - **Wazuh:** Deployed as the primary Security Information and Event Management (SIEM) solution.
 Wazuh will provide real-time security monitoring, log analysis, and threat detection.

-- **Grafana:** A separate dashboard integrated with Wazuh to visualize and analyze security metrics and logs through dynamic dashboards and graphical representations.
-Grafana is used due to its efficient data handling compared to Kibana.

 ### Skills Learned